savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 I tested the platforms in the level 3 map, and they work well.
 I just need to also find a way to make them go up and down (in fact I will test the platform movement now.)

 7:07 PM Ok, turns out I can't make it go up and down from its current position. what I'll do is that I'll create a second platform scene where the platform is horizontal, and see from there

+7:13 PM I FEEL SOOOOOOOOO SMART!!!!
+My hypothesis was correct!!

+So changing the orientation of the platform makes it so that it will actually go up.
+I'm really happy that I figured this out!!.

+Although I put on my task list that I will finish level 4 today, I'll put it off until tomorrow.
+It's pretty late already, so I think it'll be best to wake up early tomorrow and try to finish it.